 “No way.
 Jist makes us fellow pardners in crime.
 Y’all kin stay here.
 No one’ll eva turn ya in.”

-I just shook my head and started playing ‘Truckin’.
+I just shake my head and start playing ‘Truckin’.

 ‘One of these days you know you better get goin’

 Out of the door and down on the streets all alone…

 Got a tip they’re gonna kick the door in again

 I’d like to get some sleep before I travel,